-The Fees Order is subject to an approval motion in the House of Commons, after which the order will be made.
+The Non-Contentious Probate Fees Order 2018 (Fees Order) is subject to an approval motion in the House of Commons, after which the order will be made.
 The new fee system will be implemented 21 days after the order is made.

 As the approval motion has not yet taken place, the proposed fee structure could not be implemented by 1 April as originally planned.
 Subject to the approval motion, we will announce a date for implementation of the new fees in due course.

 On 23 May, the House of Commons closed for its summer recess.
 The Fees Order may have to wait until autumn 2019 before it returns to the agenda in parliament.